Banned Books Due To Social Media And Internet Censorship

 When you click on the links to the Conduct Policy and Terms of Service, there are pages and pages to read.
-If you contact the Help Centre, you are told to read the Terms & Conditions.

 It said that I had contravened its policy with a post I published that contained sexually explicit material.
 I was a bit shocked.

 The post is titled, Attracting Readers To Buy Erotica Ebooks, and contains no sexually explicit material whatsoever.
 Except for the word erotica in the title and once or twice in the text.

-It didn’t matter that the content was more than suitable for a high school student to read or that one could find in a public library.
+It didn’t matter that the content was more than suitable for a high school student to read or that one could find it in a public library.

-How you are monitored, filtered and banned
+How you are monitored, filtered, and banned

 In testimony to the US Senate, Mark Zuckerberg even said that Facebook was using artificial intelligence to monitor content on Facebook.

-But try to learn how it is applied, and to who and why.
+But try to learn how it is applied and to who and why.
 It’s a secret.